Creative Realities (CREX)

 Inbound Investments

-- North Run Capital LP provided $30 million in convertible preferred equity to Creative Realities, which was used to partially finance the Cineplex Digital Media acquisition in November 2025.
+- Affiliates of North Run Capital LP provided $30 million of convertible preferred equity as part of the financing for the Cineplex Digital Media acquisition in November 2025.

 Outbound Investments

-- The company completed the acquisition of Cineplex Digital Media for CAD $70 million in cash in November 2025.
-This acquisition is expected to double the company's size and expand its North American footprint.
+- Creative Realities completed the acquisition of Cineplex Digital Media (CDM) for CAD $70 million in cash in November 2025, significantly expanding its scale and customer base in North America.

 Capital Expenditures